spectrocloud/librarium/packages/docs/content/08-user-management.md

 # User Login

 For a tenant admin, the password shall be set upon the initial login.
-Non-admin users can be added by the tenant admin.
+The tenant admin can add Non-admin users.
 For all users, login can be made available using the following options:

 * Using Spectro Cloud credentials on the login page.
 * SSO using Identity Providers that use SAML 2.0:
-  * Azure Active Directory.
+  * Azure Active Directory
-  * Okta.
+  * Okta
-  * Keycloak.
+  * Keycloak
-  * OneLogin.
+  * OneLogin
-  * Microsoft ADFS.
+  * Microsoft ADFS
-  * Others.
+  * Others

 # RBAC